301 vs 302 Redirects: What They Are & When To Use Them

 To summarise, here’s a helpful list of how 301 redirects can impact your SEO:

-• 301 redirects that are set up correctly help decrease bounce rate
+• 301 redirects that are set up correctly help decrease bounce rate.

-• 301 redirects can reduce the loss of traffic coming to a page
+• 301 redirects can reduce the loss of traffic coming to a page.

 • Search engines will keep the original URL in their index

-• 302 redirects don’t pass link juice
+• 302 redirects don’t pass PageRank, as they indicate a temporary change only.

-• 302 redirects are considered temporary
+• 302 redirects are considered temporary and not permanent, and should not lead to any long-term indexation problems.

-• 302 redirects are often not crawled
+• 302 redirects are often not crawled.

 How To Implement 301 & 302 Redirects Correctly